 Congratulations to all our May and June Birthday participants, volunteers and instructors!

 Our prayers and good wishes go out to our fellow participants and volunteers who may be “under the

 weather”.
 Hope you will be feeling well soon!

-Tuesday, March 20, 12 Noon Janet Gibbins, Arts & Crafts
+Tuesday, May 1, 12 Noon Janet Gibbins, Arts and Crafts

-Tuesday, April 3, 12 Noon John Pekich, Riddles & Jokes
+Tuesday, May 8, 12 Noon John Pekich, Riddles and Jokes

 (NOTE: Every Tuesday at 10:30 AM, Carole Donohue with Exercise Program.)